rkbright/richardbright.me/_posts/2022-06-01-cka-study-guide.md

 All data retrieved from the ``kubectl get`` command comes from the etcd server

-All changes made to the cluster are stired in the etcd server, e.g., deploying PODs, Replicasets, and adding Nodes
+All changes made to the cluster are stored in the etcd server, e.g., deploying PODs, Replicasets, and adding Nodes

 Applied changes are not considered complete until the change is made in the etcd server